bobleesj/cifkit/paper.md

 }
 ```

-For proessing a large number of .cif files, you may use `CifEnsemble`:
+For processing a large number of .cif files, you may use `CifEnsemble`:

 ```python
 from cifkit import CifEnsemble, Example